sonic-net/SONiC/doc/mgmt/Certificate_Management.md

      CommonName = GeoTrust Universal CA
      IssuerName = GeoTrust Universal CA

+The certificate between the begin and end tags will be extracted to facilitate pasting from a source such as an email containing other text.

     sonic(config)# crypto ca-cert install
     Certificate base file name : Dell_interCA1